openfl/lime.openfl.org/_docs/project-files/xml-format.md

 <details>
 <summary>&lt;target /&gt;</summary>
-Lets you redefine build process for specific target by running custom haxelib command (might be useful if you want to use your own library for building your project, i.e. you are know what you're doing and you know how Lime build system works)
+Lets you redefine the build process for a specific target by running a custom haxelib command.
+This might be useful if you want to use your own library for building your project, i.e. you know what you're doing and you know how the Lime build system works.

 `<target name="customTarget" handler="yourHandler" />`